po5i/full-stack-debugging/README.md

 npm start
 ```

-# Debugging methods
+# Debugging in Python

 - Use PDB on Python
 - Use Run and Debug Flask app on VSCODE
     - Create launch.json file
     - Specify CWD
     - Set venv interpreter on vscode

+# Debugging in Front-end

 - Use Sources tab and breakpoints on Browser
+- Use `breakpoint` expression
-- Use Run and Debug "Launch Chrome" on VSCODE
+- Use Run and Debug on VSCODE
     - Change the port to 3000
-    - Ensure the app is running on a different shell
+    - Ensure the app is running on a different terminal

 # Requirements